Call4Cloud | MMP-C | Autopilot | Device Preparation

 8. 21h2 Should fix it right?…..

-So it’s a good thing we can all download 21h2 right now… There are a lot of nice features added!
+It’s a good thing we can all download 21h2 right now.
+There are a lot of nice features added!

 What’s new for IT pros in Windows 10, version 21H2 – Microsoft Tech Community

-Now let’s test the same EKCert/Intermediate flow with 21h2 again.
+Now, let’s test the same EKCert/Intermediate flow with 21h2 again.
 You don’t need to perform the white glove to check it out.
-Of course, you are free to also test it by pressing the windows logo 5 times to start the pre-provisioning but launching the Ekcert task and performing the certreg -enrollaik -config “” will do the same.
+Of course, you are free to test it by pressing the Windows logo 5 times to start the pre-provisioning, but launching the Eckert task and performing the certenroll -enrollaik -config “” will do the same.

 So let’s check it out!

-The AIK process will still try to connect to the wrong AIK URL as I showed earlier!
-I guess Microsoft needs to update their documentation?
+As I showed earlier, the AIK process will still try to connect to the wrong AIK URL.
+I guess Microsoft needs to update its documentation.

 To be sure I of course also performed a white glove… The red screen showed us a nice error: Something happened, and TPM attestation timed out.